 If a high number are clicking away without visiting any of your other posts or pages, then that can be a sign that you aren’t engaging with your target audience be that poor site quality, unrelated content or general audience disengagement.
 A high bounce rate indicates that something isn’t working and needs tweaking.
 You can check your bounce rate here Google Analytics

 There are a number of things to consider when improving your website’s bounce rate.

 - Increase Your Page Speed – Test your own page speeds and make sure your loading times aren’t driving visitors away.
 Visit Google’s web-based tool Page Speed Online.
 Knowing your site speed and working to improve it could move you up to that top spot you’ve always wanted.
-Contact us at email@example.com for further consulting.
+Feel free to schedule a one on one with us at https://calendly.com/danzanel for further consulting.

 - Target your Audience – If you’re driving people to your site who are not your ideal clients, then your bounce rate will inevitably be higher because they have no reason to stick around.
 Make sure that your SEO efforts are specifically aimed at your target market.

 - Include Internal Links – If you want people to visit more pages of your site, link your related content.
 This not only improves your average bounce rate but also gives your SEO a boost and adds value for your readers by giving them additional info if they want it.